jeremy-shannon/CarND-Path-Planning-Project/README.md

 The goal of this project is to navigate a car around a simulated highway scenario, including traffic and given waypoint, telemetry, and sensor fusion data.
 The car must not violate a set of motion constraints, namely maximum velocity, maximum acceleration, and maximum jerk, while also avoiding collisions with other vehicles, keeping to within a highway lane (aside from short periods of time while changing lanes), and changing lanes when doing so is necessary to maintain a speed near the posted speed limit.

-This implmentation is summarized in the following five steps:
+This implementation is summarized in the following five steps:
 1. Construct interpolated waypoints of nearby area
 2. Determine ego car parameters and construct vehicle object
 3. Generate predictions from sensor fusion data